Twisted Superfields: Experimental Implications

 \subsection{A Light Z' Boson}

 A consequence of the structure of this model is the existence of an additional light U(1) gauge boson -- a $Z'$.
 In order to be consistent with precision electroweak experiments, the angle $\phi _{Z} $ (from eqs \eqref{GrindEQ__2_17_} and \eqref{GrindEQ__2_18_}) that determines the mass and coupling of the $Z'$ must be very small.
-Other than that qualitative statement, a prediction for the $Z'$ mass is difficult to extract from existing data.
+In section 4, a mechanism was suggested for this very small value.
+The calculations in this paper are not detailed enough to predict the mass and coupling of the $Z'$ boson.
+Instead, a phenomenological approach is taken; an observed experimental anomaly is studied and mapped to the $Z'$ of this model.

-Instead, the alternative approach utilized in this paper is to study a particular $Z'$ candidate and determine the implications if that candidate was the $Z'$ boson of this model.
-An experimental group at the Institute for Nuclear Research ATOMKI in Hungary has published evidence consistent with the existence of a neutral boson with a mass of $\sim$17 MeV \cite{X17-2016,X17-2018,X17-2019}.
-So far, only ATOMKI has detected this ``17 MeV anomaly'' (aka the X17), albeit in two different experiments and at a 7$\sigma$ level of significance.
-The analysis below assumes that the $Z'$ boson of this model has a mass of $\sim$17 MeV.
+A group at the Institute for Nuclear Research ATOMKI in Hungary has published evidence consistent with the existence of a neutral boson with a mass of $\sim$17 MeV \cite{X17-2016,X17-2018,X17-2019,X17-2022,X17-2023}.
+So far, only ATOMKI and a second group in Hanoi that included some ATOMKI personnel \cite{X17-Hanoi} have detected this ``17 MeV anomaly'' (aka the X17).
+That being said, the X17 anomaly has been observed in experiments involving three different nuclei ($^8$Be, $^4$He, $^{12}$C) and at a 7$\sigma$ level of significance.
+The analysis below assumes that the $Z'$ boson of this model is the X17 with a mass of $\sim$17 MeV.

-Several experimental groups are actively attempting to confirm (or refute) the 17 MeV anomaly that could potentially be a $Z'$ boson and a ``fifth force''.
-The key question for these experimental groups is how strongly the $Z'$ interacts with electrons.
-This model predicts an interaction strength in the range:

-where $\epsilon_e$ is the coupling of the electron to the $Z'$ boson in units of the electric charge and $\rm{Br}\left(Z'\to e^+e^-\right)$ is the branching ratio of decays of the $Z'$ to electrons (as opposed to neutrinos).
-The remaining analysis of this section supports the above prediction.
-As mentioned in section 4 of this paper, the extremely small coupling could be explained by an ``effective anomaly'' generated in the theory below the scale of the model's heaviest neutrino (one with a large Majorana mass).